 Going Carbon Neutral Through Electrification

 But how can Massachusetts improve or keep its title?
-Massachusetts is unique for a variety of reasons, but one thing that makes us stand out is that our officials, policymakers, and citizens are acutely aware with environmental issues and take steps to make the state greener.
-Massachusetts has been able to begin reducing their carbon footprint in an attempt to lessen the effects of climate change; effects such as sea level rise, ozone depletion, and global temperatures rising.
+Massachusetts is unique for a variety of reasons, but one thing that makes us stand out is that our officials, policymakers, and citizens are acutely aware of environmental issues and take steps to make the state greener.
+Massachusetts has been able to begin reducing its carbon footprint in an attempt to lessen the effects of climate change; effects such as sea-level rise, ozone depletion, and global temperatures rising.

 A carbon price is a cost applied to carbon emissions (or pollution) to incentivize people to reduce the amount of greenhouse gas they emit into the atmosphere.
 Economists widely agree that introducing a carbon price is the single most effective way for countries to reduce their emissions.

 Massachusetts could become the first state to put a price on carbon.
 In June 2018, the Massachusetts State Senate made history today by passing landmark carbon pricing legislation.
 The bill (S.2545- An Act to Promote a Clean Energy Future) includes a key carbon pricing provision that allows Massachusetts to regain state leadership on climate policy by designing and implementing a carbon pricing mechanism.
 Putting a price on carbon got a big boost when National Grid, one of New England’s largest utilities, called for putting an economy-wide price on carbon and rapid electrification of the transportation sector.
 The legislation’s next stop is in the House, where we hope to continue the momentum for the legislation and for carbon pricing.